The Right Marketing Concept

 - Taking customer focus with a grain of salt, treating it as only a subset of one’s corporate strategy rather than the sole driving factor.
 This means looking beyond current-state customer focus to predict what customers will be demanding some years in the future, even if they themselves discount the prediction.

 - Pursuing new markets (thus new value networks) when they are still in a commercially inferior or unattractive state, simply because their potential to grow and intersect with established markets and value networks looks like a likely bet.
 This may involve buying stakes in the stock of smaller firms, acquiring them outright, or incubating small, financially distinct units within one’s organization to compete against them.

-- The extent to which what customers say they want does not match their purchasing decisions.
-Thus surveys of customers might claim that 70% of a restaurant’s customers want healthier choices on the menu, but only 10% of them actually buy the new items once they are offered.
+- The extent to which what customers say they want does not match their real world purchasing decisions.
+Thus surveys of customers might claim that 70% of a restaurant’s customers want healthier choices on the menu, but only 10% of them actually buy the new items once they are offered (ok – food and health might NOT actually be a good example).
 This might be acceptable except for the extent to which those items are money-losing propositions for the business, bleeding red ink.
 A lesson from this type of situation is to be smarter about the true test validity of instruments like surveys.
 A corollary argument is that “truly understanding customers sometimes means understanding them better than they understand themselves.”
 Thus one could argue that the principle of customer focus, or being close to the customers, is not violated here—just expanded upon.